ronh991/glTF-Blender-IO-MSFS/README.md

 This repository contains the current version of a non-official Microsoft Flight Simulator Blender Import/Export plugin.
 The flight sim community has already developed and forked the original project many times, and Asobo's intention is to fully support Blender with the help and contributions of all the developers that have already implemented features in the different unofficial Blender plugins.

-:warning: This plugin is a fork of the ASOBO plugin version 1.3.2 - and has the following mods/fixes
+:warning: This plugin is a fork of the ASOBO plugin version 1.3.3 - and has the following mods/fixes

-v1.6.2.x (Blender 3.3.x and 3.6.x) v2.1.0.x (Blender 4.1.x)
+v1.6.8.x (Blender 3.3.x and 3.6.x)
+v2.2.13 (Blender 4.2.0 LTS Release ONLY - 4.2 Beta does not work with this version as there are too many late breaking changes)

+Blender 4.2.1 RC has not been tested.

 # ASOBO issues and enhancements